 6. Keep people reading

-RankBrain lurves a page that readers lurve spending time with.
+RankBrain lurves a page that readers lurve spending time on.
 How do you do that?
 Simple, really:

 - Write things worth reading.